KazadaevIvan/CV/CV.md

 More than 3 years in software testing.
 Worked as manual and automation software test engineer on web and mobile projects.

-At the moment I'm focused on UI and API test automation using Java/JavaScript and Selenium WebDriver/WebdriverIO.
+At the moment I'm focused on UI test automation using Java/JavaScript and Selenium WebDriver/WebdriverIO.
 I've participated in the development of the test automation frameworks as well as have maintained existing regression automated test scripts and created new ones on a daily basis.

 ## Skills